 Yearly Renewable Term COI

-The yearly renewable term is a cost of insurance option where the insurance costs starts at it’s lowest or the bare minimum but increases overtime.
+The yearly renewable term is a cost of insurance option where the insurance costs start at it’s lowest or the bare minimum but increase over time.

 YRT vs Level

 There are a lot of different schools of thought when it comes to life insurance planning.
 You have the buy term, invest the difference, you have the UL YRT only, you have UL Level only and of course, you have the whole life all the way to avoid any forms of risks.

 So within the realm of Universal life insurance alone, there are a group of advisors who prefers one over the other; there are those who only recommend Universal life with level cost of insurance for fear of policy lapses and there are those who only recommends Universal life YRT due to low initial cost of insurance thereby giving the client(s) the opportunity for higher cash values

 As for myself, I’m not a proponent of any single-type of insurance policy as it will all depend on client preference.
 What I usually do is discuss and illustrate these different scenarios and let you decide whichever type of insurance or insurance costing you’re most comfortable with.